 When using a letterhead, be sure to add a horizontal line underneath it.
 You can refer to our letters above to see some examples.

-Keep your margins between 1” – 1.5.”
-Generally speaking, 1” margins is considered to be the most widely accepted format for professionals.
+Keep your margins between 1 to 1.5 inches.
+Generally speaking, 1-inch margins are the most widely accepted format for professionals.

 Content Format & How To Write a Business Letter